arpit2412/InstanceGM/README.md

 - If you wanna build the image from the files procided in the github repository

 `docker build -f Dockerfile_train -t docker_instancegm ."`

+## Run without container

+### Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`pip install -r requirements.txt`

+### Getting the CIFAR10 dataset

+`bash cifar10.sh`

+### Run the model

+`$ python instanceGM.py --r 0.5`

+- r is the noise rate
+- The above code is for CIFAR10 only soon all the docker files and for other dataset would be provided.

 ## Results